CurtisNewbie/auth-service/README.md

 # auth-service

-Service for managing users, access log and operation log, it internally uses Dubbo RPC framework.
-The API layer for Dubbo is under **`/auth-service-remote`**, and the exposed routing information for messaging/MQ is under **`/auth-service-messaging`**.
+Service for managing users, access log and operation log.

 ***Do not run the 'build' scripts, these are written for my development environment only***